 Everyone has their vices, we spend hours upon hours watching TV, surfing the internet, etc., but did you know that the average American spends 5 hours a day doing leisure activities.
 That’s about 76 full days each year.
 Just imagine what you could do with that time!

 Take the time to make more time, by turning off your TV, putting the book down, and turning off your digital devices for just a few hours every day and you will see how much more you will be able to accomplish.

 Be honest, what is holding you back?
 Have you started something only to stop, give up and say I can’t?
 At this rate, you won’t get anything done!
 According to the Mayo Clinic, “If your thoughts are mostly positive, you’re likely someone who practices positive thinking.”
 As a result, you will be better equipped to accomplish your goals.

 Don’t rush to the finish line, take your time.
 Just because you have made up your mind to do something, doesn’t mean that you have to do it, right this instant!
 Take baby steps; accomplish one thing each day, week, and month.
 Set attainable goals; chip away at them little by little.
 Before you know it, you will achieve your overall goal.
 “Create smaller, more immediate goals that build on your efforts to reach the final destination,” says Natalie Bounassar.

 The End Game

 While you are moving forward remember to keep your eyes on your goal.
 Remind yourself daily why you are striving to reach your goal and what you are accomplishing along the way.
-This is usually the time where doubt creeps in, where those excuses start to rear their ugly heads, don’t let them!
-Remain positive, stay focused and eventually you won’t believe what you’ve accomplished.
+This is usually the time when doubt creeps in, where those excuses start to rear their ugly heads, don’t let them!
+Remain positive, stay focused and eventually, you won’t believe what you’ve accomplished.

 Take the steps today to accomplish your goals.